NickKelly1/iterable/README.md

 - **speed**: slow
 - **memory**: light

-`LazyCollection` is a lazy stream that's only calculated when items are requested.
+`LazyCollection` is a lazy stream that's only calculated when values are requested.

-`LazyCollection` does not store its items in memory, only a reference to the initial iterable provided to it.
+`LazyCollection` does not store its values in memory, only a reference to the initial iterable provided to it.

 `LazyCollection` stores transformations and doesn't execute them until the caller requests data from it.